-Panasonic GM5 versus Panasonic GX800
+Panasonic GM5 vs GX800

 The Panasonic Lumix DMC-GM5 and the Panasonic Lumix DMC-GX800 (labelled Panasonic GX850 in some countries) are two digital cameras that were revealed to the public, respectively, in September 2014 and January 2017.
 Both the GM5 and the GX800 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-Both cameras offer a resolution of 15.8 megapixel.
+Both cameras offer a resolution of 15.8 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX800 is notably larger (17 percent) than the Panasonic GM5.
 Moreover, the GX800 is markedly heavier (27 percent) than the GM5.
 In this context, it is worth noting that neither the GM5 nor the GX800 are weather-sealed.